software-mansion/starknet.py/docs/guide/account_and_client.rst

 Transaction Fee
 ---------------

-All methods within the :ref:`Account` that involve on-chain modifications require either to specify a maximum transaction fee or to use auto estimation.
+All methods within the :ref:`Account` that involve on-chain modifications require either specifying a maximum transaction fee or using auto estimation.
 In the case of V1 and V2 transactions, the transaction fee, denoted in Wei, is configured by the ``max_fee`` parameter.
 For V3 transactions, however, the fee is expressed in Fri and is determined by the ``l1_resource_bounds`` parameter.
 To enable auto estimation, set the ``auto_estimate`` parameter to ``True``.